Toddlers Like Winners, But How They Win Matters

 "They prefer dominant individuals, no matter how they achieve their dominance," notes Kiley Hamlin, an associate professor studying developmental psychology at the University of British Columbia in Vancouver, Canada.
 "Whereas human babies, in this case, are preferring only those who are dominant and not mean."

 Previous work has shown that babies in the first year of life understand that certain individuals tend to win in social conflicts — such as individuals that are physically larger, or that come from larger social groups, Hamlin says.
-And some research done in daycare centers in the 1970s showed that social hierarchies form among toddlers as young as 18 months old.
+And some research done in day care centers in the 1970s showed that social hierarchies form among toddlers as young as 18 months old.

 This new study offers convincing evidence that babies prefer those of high social rank.